ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 The rationale for automatically correcting totals/components can vary by data type.
-For example, with respondent data, it may be preferred to only automatically correct data if there is a small difference between the predictive and target variables in the target period as it is a cost-effective approach to data editing.
-However, if a difference greater than a set threshold is observed between the predictive variable and the target variable in the target period, then it may be preferred to not automatically correct data in favour of re-contacting the respondent to correct the data directly.
+For example, with respondent data, it may be preferred to only automatically correct data if there is a small difference between the predictive and component variables sum in the target period as it is a cost-effective approach to data editing.
+However, if a difference greater than a set threshold is observed between the predictive variable and the sum of the component variables in the target period, then it may be preferred to not automatically correct data in favour of re-contacting the respondent to correct the data directly.